Incantium/Auto-Reference/README.md

 }
 ```

-But with AutoReference, you can enhance it to this:
+But with Auto Reference, you can enhance it to this:

 ```csharp
 using Incantium.Attributes;